51Degrees/documentation/src/devicedetection/migrationguides/openrtbmappings.md

 |ext|Placeholder for exchange-specific extensions to OpenRTB.|n/a||

 # OpenRTB Property Values
-Below are several lists of values for use with OpenRTb, these are all open source Creative Commons licensed,
+Below are several lists of values for use with OpenRTB, these are all open source Creative Commons licensed,

 - [Hardware Vendors](https://51degrees.com/developers/documentation/open-rtb-mappings/hardware-vendors) - A list of popular consumer electronic manufactures that sell connected devices.
 - [Hardware Models](https://51degrees.com/developers/documentation/open-rtb-mappings/hardware-models) - A list of popular consumer electronic model codes.